vegastrike/vegastrike.github.io/_posts/2025-09-10_community-survey-findings.md

     bar [2, 52, 2, 1]
     line [2, 52, 2, 1]
 ```

+NOTE: AMDx64 is almost certainly the Intel x86-64 architecture.
+Technically  x86-64 is the AMD64 Architecture; however, most will know it as Intel.
+We're reporting it here as AMDx64 to reflect how the community submitted it.

 We do see some desire for ARM-based releases; though as expected the majority are all x86-64 users.